 Nǐ hǎo! 你好 (Hello!)

-“A Banana in China” is born when I felt that our amazing adventures in learning Chinese and Chinese culture needed its own space.
+“A Banana in China” is born when I felt that our Chinese-speaking, food, shopping and travel adventures in China needed its own space.

 What will you find here?

-So I thought, ok, food is a neutral topic.
-But I don’t even know the names of half the stuff that go into my mouth!
-The other half is just boring old Chinese dishes anyone and everyone probably already has in their homes.
+Then, I blogged about food but I don’t even know the Chinese names of half the stuff that go into my mouth!

 Zài jiàn 再见 (Goodbye)!